Mexico's financial system resilient and will help recovery, central bank says

-MEXICO CITY, June 16 (Reuters) - Over a year into the COVID-19 pandemic, Mexico's financial system has demonstrated resilience and has a solid overall position that will contribute to the economic recovery, the central bank's financial stability report said on Wednesday.
+MEXICO CITY (Reuters) - Over a year into the COVID-19 pandemic, Mexico’s financial system has demonstrated resilience and has a solid overall position that will contribute to the economic recovery, the central bank’s financial stability report said on Wednesday.

 Bank of Mexico’s stress tests of the financial system reveal the Mexican banking system as a whole has the needed levels of capitalization to allow it to face six different simulated scenarios for the economy in the report.